I’m sure you’ve been in this situation before. You have started a new aquarium and are trying to decide which type of filter to use.

 - Risky for small fish, fries, shrimps, or invertebrates

-- Requires frequent refilling as water loss rate is high
+- Requires frequent refilling as the water loss rate is high

 Canister Filter Details